pvlvld/Usof-Backend/API_PROGRESS.md

 # Post
 - [ ]  GET /api/posts get all posts.
 This endpoint doesn't require any role, it is public.
 If there are too many posts, you must implement pagination.
 Page size is up to you.
-- [ ]  GET /api/posts/:post_id get specified post data.
+- [x]  GET /api/posts/:post_id get specified post data.
 Endpoint is public.
+- - [x]  Additional: Admins can view deleted posts
 - [ ]  GET /api/posts/:post_id/comments get all comments for the specified post.
 Endpoint is public.
 - [ ]  POST /api/posts/:post_id/comments create a new comment, required parameter is